ada-discovery/ada-web/README.md

 #### Installation

 All you need is **Scala 2.11**.
-To pull the library you have to add the following dependency to *build.sbt*
+To pull the library you have to add the following dependencies to *build.sbt*

 ```
 "org.adada" %% "ada-web" % "0.7.3"
+"org.adada" %% "ada-web" % "0.7.3" classifier "assets",
 ```

 or to *pom.xml* (if you use maven)